 The Company has referred several commercial mezzanine mortgage opportunities to various businesses controlled by a senior executive and shareholder of the Company.
 The Company services these mortgages during their terms at market commercial servicing rates.
-The mortgages which are administered by the Company have a balance of 31,267 as at June 30, 2015 [December 31, 2014 - 24,765].
+The mortgages, which are administered by the Company, have a balance of \$33,661 as at September 30, 2015 [December 31, 2014 - \$24,765].
 Three of the mortgages are secured by real estate in which the Company is also a mortgage lender.
-In some cases, the Company's interests are subordinate in rank to the interests held by the controlled business.
-During the second quarter, the Company funded a 55 million mortgage commitment which was subsequently purchased by the related party and paid 75 lending fees to the related party.
+For one of the mortgages, the Company's interests are ranked subordinately of the interests held by the controlled business.

 A senior executive and shareholder of the Company has a significant investment in a mortgage default insurance company.
 In the ordinary course of business, the insurance company provides insurance policies to the Company's borrowers at market rates.
 In addition, the insurance company has also provided the Company with portfolio insurance at market premiums.
-The total bulk insurance premium paid by the Company during the three-month period ended June 30, 2015 was 1,053 [2014 - 691], net of third party investor reimbursement.
+The total bulk insurance premium paid by the Company during the three-month period ended September 30, 2015 was \$176 [2014 - \$518], net of third party investor reimbursement.
 The insurance company has also engaged the Company to service a portfolio of mortgages at market commercial servicing rates.
-As at June 30, 2015, the portfolio had a balance of 7.2 million [December 31, 2014 - 8.7 million].
+As at September 30, 2015, the portfolio had a balance of \$7.1 million [December 31, 2014 - \$8.8 million].